 The small engine air pollution regulations include specific emission standards for each class of small engines and procedures that must be followed by manufacturers and importers to assure that the standards are met over the useful life of the equipment.
 The regulations also include provisions that give manufacturers some flexibility in how they meet these EPA air pollution standards.

-The air pollution regulations for small engines have been developed in three phases:
+The air pollution regulations for small engines were developed in three phases.
+The regulatory dates for all phases have passed and all rules are now in effect:

-• Phase 1 (July 1995).
-Phase 1 introduced an initial level of emission standards for both handheld and non-handheld equipment and a certification process.
+Phase 1 (July 1995) introduced an initial level of emission standards for both handheld and non-handheld equipment and a certification process.
 The rule set allowable exhaust levels for hydrocarbons (HC), carbon monoxide (CO), and nitrogen oxides (NOx) and it applied to all small engines produced after September 1, 1997 (with some earlier and a few later, depending on type).
 Allowable Phase 1 emission levels vary, depending on engine size and use.

-• Phase 2 (March 1999, April 2000).
-Phase 2 included tighter emission standards for engines used in handheld equipment applications for HC+NOx (in grams per kilowatt-hour (g/kW-hr)).
-The standards were phased in over a number of years, to give the manufacturers time for an orderly and efficient transition of engine designs.
+Phase 2 (March 1999, April 2000) included tighter emission standards for engines used in handheld equipment applications for HC+NOx (in grams per kilowatt-hour (g/kW-hr)).
+The standards were phased in over several years, to give the manufacturers time for an orderly and efficient transition of engine designs.
 In addition, the Phase 2 rule included new requirements to ensure that engines meet the tighter standards throughout the useful life of the equipment.

-• Phase 3 (September 2008).
-For handheld engines, manufacturers must comply with the Phase 3 in 2011 or 2012, depending on engine type.
-For handheld engines, manufacturers must comply with Phase 3 standards starting in 2010.
-Phase 3 exhaust emission standards for HC+NOx were lowered to 10 g/kW-hr for Class I engines starting in the 2012 model year, and 8 g/kW-hr for Class II engines starting in the 2011 model year.
-EPA expects manufacturers to meet these standards by improving engine combustion, and by adding catalytic converters.
-These standards are consistent with the requirements recently adopted by the California Air Resources Board (see State Initiatives below).
+Phase 3 (September 2008) for exhaust emission standards for HC+NOx were lowered to 10 g/kW-hr for Class I engines starting in the 2012 model year, and 8 g/kW-hr for Class II engines starting in the 2011 model year.
+Most manufacturers met these standards by improving engine combustion and by adding catalytic converters.
+These standards were consistent with the requirements previously adopted by the California Air Resources Board (see State Initiatives below).
 With Phase 3, EPA did not change exhaust emission standards for handheld engines.
-However, they did add evaporative emission standards for both handheld and nonhandheld equipment that include requirements to control fuel tank permeation, fuel line permeation, and diffusion emissions.
-For nonhandheld engines, EPA requires control of running losses.
-When fully implemented, the proposed Phase 3 standards are expected to result in a 35 percent reduction in HC+NOx emissions from new engines’ exhaust and a 45 percent reduction in evaporative emissions.
+However, they did add evaporative emission standards for both handheld and nonhandheld equipment that included requirements to control fuel tank permeation, fuel line permeation, and diffusion emissions.
+For nonhandheld engines, EPA required control of running losses.
 Also in Phase 3 regulations are specific provisions for emission control equipment warranties and a bond requirement.

 Before a small engine can be imported into the U.S., it must be certified and labeled: